nhansen/SVanalyzer/docs/svrefine.rst

     --noheader
         Flag option to suppress printout of the VCF header.

+    --nocov <path to write a BED file with "no coverage" regions>
+        Specify the path to which to write a BED file containing the regions of the input BED file which had no spanning coverage in the query alignments.

+    --svregions <path to write a BED file with widened SV regions>
+        Specify the path to which to write a BED file containing the widened coordinates of structural variants.
+These are the same coordinates reported in the "WIDENEDREF" tag in the variant VCF.

     --help|--manual
         Display documentation.
 One "--help" gives a brief synopsis, "-h -h" shows all options, "--manual" provides complete documentation.